35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The real fault lies with the Mayor for foolishly accepting that the circumstances of the moment, however they might appear, justify reducing the amount of affordable houisng when 93% of Southwark households are eligible for affordable housing, even if they might not absolutley  depend on it.
 IMAGE bar chart

-This is of a piece with their off_hand dismissal of family housing because there is noNo demand for family housing SCHMAA

-### Our next blog will look at how the Mayor made his foolish decision....

 \--------------------------------------------------------------------------------------------------------------------